Living Will in Arizona

 In addition, between 25 and 35 percent of Americans die in nursing homes.
 Many of these people end up being incapacitated by their illness, to the point where they can no longer speak for themselves.
 When this happens, it is left up to their loved ones to make crucial choices about what types of procedures to use and how long to continue providing care to keep the patient alive, decisions which can be overwhelmingly difficult to make for another person.

 Those who are thrust into this position often spend the rest of their own lives wondering whether they made the right choices.
-You can spare your family members the necessity of making decisions about your end-of-life care by making use of the estate planning instrument known as the advanced health care directive.
+You can spare your family members the necessity of making decisions about your end-of-life care by making use of the estate planning instrument known as the advanced health care directive along with a medical power of attorney.
 This document, which is also referred to as a living will is used to lay out clear instructions for the nature and extent of treatments you would choose to receive in the event that you are incapacitated by a major illness or serious injury.

 It makes it possible for you to voice your preferences when you are unable to speak for yourself.
 In addition to describing your wishes, it can also be used to appoint a person whom you trust to make the right decisions for you should an event arise which is not provided for in the terms of the document.

 What Does An Advance Health Care Directive Address?

 An advanced health care directive is normally written in such a way that it comes into effect when the individual is incapacitated by a terminal illness, has fallen into an irreversible coma or persistent vegetative state, or is suffering from brain damage or dementia.